 His or her character should reflect the highest standards to which officers of the church are held; among these is the call to be a colleague in ministry, particularly as it relates to those who seek out the stated clerk for input regarding the Book of Order's interpretation and understanding PC(USA) polity.
 The stated clerk must be approachable as well as knowledgeable.
-He or she must have a working knowledge of computers sufficient to complete the tasks of the stated clerk's office The stated clerk must be an elder or minister within the bounds of Homestead Presbytery.
+He or she must have a working knowledge of computers sufficient to complete the tasks of the stated clerk's office without secretarial support.
+He or she must be supportive of and able to work in a decentralized environment and maintain a home office.
+The stated clerk must be an elder or minister within the bounds of Homestead Presbytery.

 - 1. Serve as an officer and corporate secretary of the presbytery in accordance with all duties stated in the Book of Order and in accordance with those duties outlined in presbytery's Manual of Operations. - 2.
 Be able to accept directions from an executive presbyter as head of staff. - 3.
 Be a member, ex officio, of the council and serve as its clerk. - 4.
-Maintain the rolls and registers required by the Book of Order (G-3.0305) and the Synod. - 5.
+Maintain the roll of ministers of the word and sacrament of presbytery with the dates of each minister's reception into the presbytery, dates of ordination, by who ordained, when dismissed by the presbytery, and to whom dismissed; and maintain the roll of inquirers, candidates, and commissioned lay pastors currently under care of the presbytery. - 5.
 Accurately record, produce and preserve minutes of the presbytery and of council.
 The stated clerk may appoint such volunteer assistants as the clerk deems necessary. - 6.
 Prepare and transmit all reports to the synod and General Assembly. - 7.
 Prepare and present an annual necrology report to presbytery in the context of a worship service conducted during a stated meeting of the presbytery. - 8.
 Preserve records of the presbytery and its congregations that are of historical value and interest pertaining to the PC(USA) and forward the same to the Department of History of the PC(USA) when they are of no further regular use in the presbytery for appropriate filing and storage.

-- 9. Act as a resource to the clerks of session, particularly with minutes, the annual statistical reports, and maintain a "Handbook for the Clerk's of Session." - 10.
-Train the Session Records Review Team and be a resource for their work, coordinating with the Commission on Ministry. - 11.
-Serve as a resource to those involved in the judicial disciplinary process of the presbytery in accordance with the Rules of Discipline. - 12.
-Handle all official correspondence on behalf of the presbytery. - 13.
-Make available by means of the website electronic copies of the docket and minutes of stated and special meetings of the presbytery and agendas and minutes of the council meetings. - 14.
+- 9. Serve as a resource to those involved in the administrative and judicial disciplinary process of the presbytery in accordance with the Rules of Discipline. - 10.
+Handle all official correspondence on behalf of the presbytery. - 11.
+Maintain on the presbytery website an electronic presbytery directory containing names and addresses of continuing members of presbytery, staff, officers, committee members, and session members and program staff of each congregation with terms of office. - 12.
+Make available by means of the website electronic copies of the docket and minutes of stated and special meetings of the presbytery and agendas and minutes of the council meetings. - 13.
 Register members, commissioners, and guests for each presbytery meeting.
-During the process of registration, receive all requests for leaves of absence and submit them to presbytery for approval, and report unexcused absences to presbytery. - 15.
-Annually, as soon as possible after Sessions have submitted their membership reports, the Stated Clerk shall ascertain the parity of minister and ruling elder members and commissioners. - 16.
-Provide resource and support to Administrative Commissions formed to close (dissolve) congregations. - 17.
-Provide resource to the Commission on Ministry in regard to polity and constitutional issues. - 18.
-Record and maintain records of Healthy Boundaries training required by presbytery policy - 19.
+During the process of registration, receive all requests for leaves of absence and submit them to presbytery for approval, and report unexcused absences to presbytery. - 14.
 Be an advisor to presbytery and the moderator on parliamentary procedure.
-Offer Constitutional opinions and/or rulings related to the presbytery. - 20.
-Provide counsel and support to committees, commissions, task forces, congregations and sessions of the presbytery relative to proper procedures when appropriate or as requested. - 21.
-Fulfill the responsibilities of the corporate office as stated in the bylaws of the presbytery. - 22.
-Maintain a permanent and current record of all governing documents of the presbytery, including articles of incorporation, amendments to the articles of incorporation, bylaws, rules of order, special rules of order, standing rules, and Manual of Operations and advise as to compliance with the stipulations/mandates as set forth therein. - 23.
+Offer Constitutional opinions and/or rulings related to the presbytery. - 15.
+Provide counsel and support to committees, commissions, task forces, congregations and sessions of the presbytery relative to proper procedures when appropriate or as requested. - 16.
+Fulfill the responsibilities of the corporate office as stated in the bylaws of the presbytery. - 17.
+Maintain a permanent and current record of the bylaws and Manual of Operations and advise as to compliance with the stipulations/mandates as set forth therein. - 18.
 Serve as secretary of the trustees of the Homestead Presbytery corporation.